Transit police shoot alleged armed man in Vancouver's Gastown, sending him to hospital

 BREAKING

-An Ontario court has struck down a controversial bill that limited wages for public sector workers.
+The Ontario government intends to appeal a court's decision that struck down a controversial bill that limited wages for public sector workers.

 -